Ensuring the safety of our students and staff

 We are delivering a special timetable of Live Online classes or digital resources as a replacement for face-to-face courses.

 Confirmation of dates and/or new scheduled dates will be sent to you along with your invitation link to the Live Online session.
 Please note, if you originally booked a classroom course the course confirmation email may still show the original location where your classroom course was scheduled to take place.
 Our priority is to get new dates to you as quickly as possible.

 In the event that you haven't received a notification, you can view your dates in MyKaplan.

 Our Academic Support team will also continue to be available to support you.
-As a reminder, they are available 7 days a week via email, live chat and ‘request a callback‘ through MyKaplan.
+As a reminder, they are available 7 days a week via email and ‘request a callback‘ through MyKaplan.